DylBurke/dinopark-maintenance-api/README.md

 The core challenge was building a safety-critical system that determines whether maintenance zones are safe for human workers based on real-time dinosaur locations and feeding schedules.

 **My Solution Architecture:**
-1. **Safety-First Design:** Built around the core business rule that zones with hungry carnivores are unsafe
+1. **Safety-First Design:** I built around the core business rule that zones with hungry carnivores are unsafe
 2. **RESTful API Structure:** Clean, predictable endpoints following REST conventions for easy frontend integration
-3. **Database-Driven Logic:** Leveraged PostgreSQL for reliable data persistence and complex safety queries
+3. **Database-Driven Logic:** Leveraged PostgreSQL with Supabase for reliable data persistence and complex safety queries
 4. **External Integration:** Designed robust NUDLS integration for real-time dinosaur tracking data
 5. **Production-Ready Patterns:** Implemented proper error handling, validation, and testing from day one